badgerman11/MMM-SmokedMirror/README.md

 | `updateInterval` | How often does the content needs to be fetched?
 (Minutes)<br><br>**Possible values:** `1` to `144`<br>**Default value:** `30` (30 minutes) |

 ### Known Issues

-Due to the [YQL](https://developer.yahoo.com/yql/) restrictions it is not possible to have fresh data each time.